-Need to add sales tax to your campaign purchases?
+Need to add sales tax to your experience purchases?
 We’ve got you covered!
 It’s quick and simple with these few steps.

 As you may know, some states make it a requirement that sales tax be added to any purchases made through your fundraisers.
-If you’re an organization running any type of campaign selling taxable items, you may need to report these purchases to the state and pay taxes.
+If you’re an organization running any experience selling taxable items, you may need to report these purchases to the state and pay taxes.

-Be sure to check your states specific rules and implications to find out if you need to be collecting sales tax on your campaign purchases.
+Be sure to check your state’s specific rules and implications to determine if you need to be collecting sales tax on your experience purchases.

 What kinds of items would my state require sales tax on?

-- Perks or rewards given in a crowdfunding campaign (i.e. posters, pop sockets, and coffee mugs)
+- Perks or rewards given in a crowdfunding experience (i.e., posters, pop sockets, and coffee mugs)

 Taxes are not applied to any donations or fees, just to individual items in your fundraiser.
 For instance, if a generous participant decides to give an extra donation in addition to the item they purchase, only the item would accrue the sales tax — not the donation.